South Carolina Code of Laws

 HISTORY: 1962 Code Section 43-262; 1952 Code Section 43-262; 1942 Code Section 94; 1932 Code Section 94; Civ.
 P. '22 Section 91; Civ.
 C. '12 Section 3866; Civ.
 C. '02 Section 2769; 1900 (23) 322.

 SECTION 22-5-910.
 Expungement of criminal records.

-(A) Following a first offense conviction for a crime carrying a penalty of not more than thirty days imprisonment or a fine of one thousand dollars, or both, the defendant after three years from the date of the conviction, including a conviction in magistrates or general sessions court, may apply, or cause someone acting on his behalf to apply, to the circuit court for an order expunging the records of the arrest and conviction.
+(A) Following a first offense conviction for a crime carrying a penalty of not more than thirty days imprisonment or a fine of one thousand dollars, or both, the defendant after three years from the date of the conviction, including a conviction in magistrates or general sessions court, may apply, or cause someone acting on his behalf to apply, to the circuit court for an order expunging the records of the arrest and conviction and any associated bench warrant.
 However, this section does not apply to: